muhammad-fiaz/textspace/Readme.md

 TextSpace is a powerful Electron-based text editor designed specifically for coding and development.
 It is built using React, Vite, and TypeScript to provide a seamless and productive IDE-like experience for developers.
 Whether you're a beginner or an experienced programmer, TextSpace will help you write, edit, and organize your code efficiently.

-**Note:This Project is Still in Active Development so if you are interested in this project create a pull request and contribute to this repository don't forget to star 🌟 the repository **
+**Note: This Project is Still in Active Development so if you are interested in this project create a pull request and contribute to this repository don't forget to star 🌟 the repository **

 ## Contributing